 To cope with red flags, you need to leverage your strength like using your network of coaches or differentiate your position.
 Knowing your red flags and eliminating them, increase your success rate.

 Response modes inform you if you should dedicate your time and energy to a customer or not?
-After you know your position, buying influences and red flags, you will start your selling process.
-To continue the process, you should be aware that if the customer worth putting time.
+After you know your position, buying influences, and red flags, you will start your selling process.
+To continue the process, you should be aware that if the customer worth putting in time into.
 Take note that people buy when, and only when, they perceive a discrepancy between reality and their desired results.
 After you start selling and propose to the customer, your customer will perceive in one of the following modes:

 1- Growth Mode

-    In this situation, your customer needs growth and see that your proposal can help her.
+In this situation, your customer needs growth and sees that your proposal can help her.
 In this case, the probability of success is high.

 2- Trouble Mode

 Here your customer has a problem and is pleading with you to solve their problem.
 You have the chance here to close the deal.